cyril-sf/conductor-analytics/README.md

     </div>
 ```

-* Insert the stylesheet `conductor-analytics.css` in your page.
+* Insert the stylesheet `conductor-analytics-bootstrap.css` in your page.
 * Initialize the UI:

 ```js